Robot-Penguin/archiving-log-files/README.md

 # A simple script for archiving and restoring log files

-# Basd on NDG Linux Essentials - Challenge Lab D
+# Based on NDG Linux Essentials - Challenge Lab D

 # Case Scenario
 There has been suspicious activity on the system.
 In order to preserve log information, it will be necessary to archive the current files in /var/log ending with the .log    extension.
 The files are to be saved to a file named log.tar, stored in the directory, ~/archive.